 But through a patient education brochure, Dr. Tannenbaum’s team was able to make this tricky process much more doable for older adults, their families, and their doctors.

-Why it’s important to try to stop benzodiazepines
+Why it’s important to try to stop lorazepam & other benzodiazepines

 However, benzodiazepines are much riskier than many older adults realize.
-For instance, research has found these drugs:
+Common side effects include drowsiness and unsteadiness when walking.
+Research has also found that these drugs:

 - Increase the risk of falls, and of fractures;